IRS Forms

 The Core Eligibility Test

 You are in 5307 territory if you adopt a pre‑approved plan and your changes are limited.
-If the IRS views your amendments as extensive, or your situation falls into special categories such as multiple‑employer qualified plans, you must use Form 5300 instead.
+If the IRS views your amendments as extensive, or your situation falls into one of the IRS's hard exclusions (multiple‑employer qualified plans, a nonstandardized plan involving a partial termination, or money purchase, target benefit, or defined benefit pension plans whose normal retirement age is earlier than 62 or that otherwise fails the governmental plan safe harbors), you must use Form 5300 instead.
 The revenue procedure explains both the who and the when, and it clarifies that the IRS decides whether changes are extensive.

 The Filing Window For Pre‑Approved Plans